fastlib/ALADIN/README-codeocean.md

 ### Expected output
 - 'aladin_result.png', a figure showing the delineation and diagnosis with on- and offsets
 - 'aladin_explanation.txt', a textfile containing a detailed explanation behind the diagnosis

-Note: It is possible to analyse your own files.
-ALADIN expects Lead II electrocardiograms formatted as WFDB files with a header file (.hea) and a data file (.dat).
-It only selects the first signal from the data file.

 \newpage
 ## Reproduce benchmark using model checkpoints